Tuesday, 24 July 2012

 The orthodox economics equivalent of Value is Opportunity Cost in Production

 As Marx says in Capital, Value is both logically and historically prior to Exchange Value.
-All Use Values possess Value prior to becoming commodities, and prior to having Exchange Value.
+Use Values that have been created by Labour, are termed "products" by Marx, and possess Value prior to becoming commodities, and prior to having Exchange Value.
 Exchange Value can only arise when all of these Values are brought into a social relation one with another through Exchange.

 No comments: